8 Unique Ways | How To Remove Iron on Patches

 - Peel the fabric to remove the rest of the glue from the iron-on patch.

-3) How to Remove Iron on Patches Using the Freezing Method
+3) Using The Freezing Method

 Have you ever tried freezing the item with the iron-on patch?
 Yeah, it sounds a little weird.
 I felt that too, but once you try, you would get into the pain to try other methods because this is super-fast and easy.
 Try it today and thank me later.